hackclub/terminalcraft/submissions/miller-rabin-py/README.md

 ```bash
 pyinstaller miller-rabin.py
 ```
+Or on Linux you can run the miller-rabin file located in executable folder (requires _internal folder in the same directory)
 ### Available Modes:

 - `0`: Manual base testing - Test a specific number with a manually chosen base